Bounding entanglement dimensionality from the covariance matrix: Conclusions

-{\bf Acknowledgments.---}This work is supported by the National Natural Science Foundation of China (Grants No. 12125402).
+{\bf Acknowledgments.---}This work is supported by the National Natural Science Foundation of China (Grants No. 11975026, 12125402) and the Innovation Program for Quantum Science and Technology (No. 2021ZD0301500).
 SL acknowledges financial support from the China Scholarship Council (Grant No. 202006010302).
 MF was supported by the Swiss National Science Foundation, and by The Branco Weiss Fellowship -- Society in Science, administered by the ETH Z\"{u}rich.
-QH acknowledges the Beijing Natural Science Foundation (Z190005) and the Key R\&D Program of Guangdong Province (Grant No. 2018B030329001).
-GV acknowledges financial support from the Austrian Science Fund (FWF) through the grants P 35810-N (Stand-Alone) and ZK 3 (Zukunftskolleg).
+GV acknowledges financial support from the Austrian Science Fund (FWF) through the grants P 35810-N and P 36633-N (Stand-Alone) and ZK 3 (Zukunftskolleg).
 MH acknowledges funding from the European Research Council (Consolidator grant 'Cocoquest' 101043705).